I’ve been getting a lot of questions lately about why our forecast model is so bullish on Trump.

 Internal polling done at FiveThirtyEight revealed that just thinking about this data gives me diarrhea 100 percent of the time.

-I was on Stephen Colbert’s live post-debate show a couple weeks back, and another fucked up thing happened.
+I was on Stephen Colbert’s live post-debate show a couple of weeks back, and another fucked up thing happened.

 In our simulations, which forecast each state and tally all the electoral votes each candidate could win, we’ve found that in 83 percent of possible outcomes I wind up dead in a ditch underneath a pile of burning tires.
 We’ll be keeping this in mind as Election Day draws closer and the final polling data comes in.